Heroes, Freaks, and Super-Rabbis

 The Jewish Dimension of Comic Art

-The exhibition presents the Jewish dimensions of this popular-culture medium and its history through 300 objects and more than 45 artists.
-Among these, featuring many original drawings, are old masters like Will Eisner, Joe Shuster, Jerry Siegel, and Harvey Kurtzman along with contemporary artists like Art Spiegelman, Rutu Modan, Joann Sfar and Ben Katchor.
+The exhibition presented the Jewish dimensions of the pop-cultural medium of comics and its history by way of around 300 objects and more than 45 artists.
+Among these, featuring many original drawings, were old masters like Will Eisner, Joe Shuster, Jerry Siegel, and Harvey Kurtzman along with contemporary artists like Art Spiegelman, Rutu Modan, Joann Sfar, and Ben Katchor.

-This exhibition is co-produced by the Musée d’Art et d’Histoire du Judaisme, Paris and the Joods Historisch Museum in Amsterdam.
+This Jewish Museum Berlin exhibition was co-produced by the Musée d'Art et d'Histoire du Judaïsme, Paris and the Joods Historisch Museum in Amsterdam.